 Love to love ya, baby…

 After the socialization period comes the “teenage years” of social and sexual maturity.
 This is thought to occur between 6 months and 2 years of age.
 During this time, there is continual learning and pets are proving their social status in the household.
 While juveniles are still learning, they are easily distracted and find it hard to keep focused.
 They need plenty of stimulation and opportunities to learn and test their environments.
 Chewing, play biting, body handling, food and toy handling, crate training/litter box use are all part of this life stage.
-It is important for pet parents to understand that dogs and cats have four legs and a mouth so many things get “taste tested’ and that can get them into a lot of trouble.
+Pet parents need to understand that dogs and cats have a mouth connected to a very basic brain.
+Many things in the house will get “taste tested’.
 Then there is the added teething time which occurs during 4-7 months in most breeds.
-Watch out for those sharp needle teeth!!!
+Watch out for those sharp needle teeth.

 Middle age should be a relatively enjoyable stable time with schedules and routines established.
 Should there be a change, however, our pets may have trouble adjusting.
-They may show us their feelings through such things as separation anxiety, fears and phobias, house soiling, ingestion behaviors (dietary indiscretion, eating poop, fabric licking), aggression, out of context behaviors, and vocalizations.
+They may show us their feelings through such things as separation anxiety, fears, phobias, house soiling, ingestion behaviors (dietary indiscretion, eating poop, fabric licking), aggression, out of context behaviors, and vocalizations.
 These behaviors can add to our own anxiety about our pets.
-But there is help!
+But there is help.

 Our beloved senior pets can develop behaviors that are directly related to aging and certain structural or metabolic conditions.
 There are even some pets who exhibit dementia and forgetfulness leading to loss of training and skill.
 This type of change can be the most heartbreaking because we see the decline and less-than-graceful aging process.

-To address the issues that occur during each life stage, we must first identify if the behavior problem is perceived and/or real and then take steps to manage it.
-Management starts with a detailed history, both in written and question forms, to elicit a discussion with all family members involved in the behavior and the correction or modification of it.
+To address the issues that occur during each life stage, we must first identify if the behavior problem is perceived and/or real.
+Then we can plan on the steps to take to manage it.
+Management starts with a detailed history to elicit a discussion with all family members involved in the behavior and the correction or modification of it.
 Everyone has to be on the same page for the most benefit.
 When the rules change, the behaviors change so consistency is important.
-Most of the time, behaviors have to change both at the pet level and the person level to have the most rewarding outcome.
+Most of the time, behaviors have to change both at the pet and the person level.
+This will create the best outcome.
 We may use additional exercises for relaxation and incorporate aromatherapy or pheromones (Feliway® for cats and D.A.P.® dog appeasing pheromones for dogs), and other natural pet relaxants.
 There are cases where actual mood altering and fear reducing medications are necessary.

 Sometimes we need the help of behavior specialists, and again we are fortunate to have local resources for these patients.
-So no matter the age, or the problem behavior, a medical evaluation followed by a behavior history can help us prepare a plan for the management and modification of the unwanted behavior.
+No matter the age, or the behavior, a medical evaluation followed by a history can help us prepare.
+Using a plan for the management and modification of the unwanted behavior.